 Read on to find out why a touch-free washroom experience is more important than ever, and how automatic sanitary bins can make all the difference.

 What’s the big problem with traditional sanitary bins?

-Research by Dr. Charles Gerbra, from the University of Arizona, tells us that feminine hygiene bins are a hot-spot for bacteria – indexing well ahead of the floor, sink, and even door handles. *
+Research by Dr. Charles Gerba, from the University of Arizona, tells us that feminine hygiene bins are a hot-spot for bacteria – indexing well ahead of the floor, sink, and even door handles. *

 The hygiene bin’s red-zone status all comes down to the way traditional units are designed.
 Old-school sanitary disposal containers are bulky, unhygienic, and give little thought to the user experience.
 They tend to be manually operated, requiring women to touch the bin at the exact same spot the waste itself is disposed.

 With traditional floor-mounted ladies sanitary bins like these, the risk of cross-contamination and exposure to waste is high, and so is the yuck factor.
 For women, using them can feel like a big ask – even without a global health crisis in the mix.